Staney Creek Cabin

 Directions

-Accessible by vehicle and a half-mile hike, by boat, or by float plane.
-From Hollis, take Highway 924 to Klawock.
-Travel to Highway 929 and turn north towards Control Lake Junction.
-Turn left on Forest Service Road 20 and travel approximately 8 miles.
-Turn left on Forest Service Road 2054 and follow signs to the Staney Creek Cabin Trailhead.
-Hike approximately 0.5 miles on boardwalk from the trailhead to the cabin.
-Total drive time from Hollis is approximately two hours.
-The cabin is approximately 68 air miles from Ketchikan.
-Access by boat or float plane is best at high tide.
+From Hollis, take Highway 924 to Klawock, then Highway 929 north toward Control Lake Junction.
+Turn left on Forest Road 20 and travel approximately 8 miles.
+Turn left on Forest Road 2054 and follow signs to the Staney Creek Cabin Trailhead.
+Hike approximately 0.5 miles on the boardwalk trail to the cabin.
+Total drive time from Hollis is about 2 hours.
+The cabin is also accessible by boat or floatplane at high tide, located 68 air miles from Ketchikan.

 Location